Akshay-11/dS-CSS/README.md

 # dS-CSS v1.0.1
 A modern CSS Framework .
-Fully Responsive and easy to learn . dS-CSS is Normalised .
+Small file , won't affect speed of your website .No javascript needed , no css needed , no need to switch between html and css file while creating website .
+Everything needed for a website already present in file .
+Saves time by building website in minutes .
+Easy to use .
+Fully Responsive and easy to learn .dS-CSS is Normalised .Normalisation done to remove cross browser bugs etc. Do check templates in our website .

 #Project Website: http://ds-css.16mb.com
 #GitHub Repository: https://github.com/Akshay-Photocandy/dS-CSS/